svancott/RedidIt/README.md

 ## Bloccit

-# A Reddit replica built on the fundamentals of web development and Ruby on Rails.
+# A Reddit replica built with Ruby on Rails.

 Welcome to Bloccit!